 The list of favorite artifacts contains one row for each stored artifact.
 For each artifact it shows the name and the artifact type.
 The icon on the left of the name is the icon configured for that artifact type.

-The left hand side of each row contains three icons that allow you to use the artifact within a new link or to replace another linked artifact within an existing link.
-In particular, you can use these icons to select one or several favorite artifacts for the Artifact A or Artifact B sections of the YT Editor or to select a favorite as replacement for an artifact edited in the YT Editor.
+The left hand side of each row contains two icons that allow you to use the artifact within a new link.
+In particular, you can use these icons to select one or several favorite artifacts for the Artifact A or Artifact B sections of the YT Editor.
 The icons are the same as in the YT Selection History and can be used in the same way.
 Please refer to the description there for a more detailed explanation of their usage.

 You can add artifacts to the YT Favorites in three ways.
 One way is to select one or several artifacts in any other view of YT and then to press the crosshair icon in the tool bar of the YT Favorites View.
 Another way is to select artifacts as favorites via the Artifact Search dialog as follows.
 First you start the Artifact Search dialog by pressing the magnifier icon in the tool bar of the YT Favorites and select an artifact type from the drop-down list.
 Then you select one or several artifacts from the list and press the button „Add to favorites”.
 Finally, you can also add artifacts via drag-and-drop from other views of YT or from the Artifact Search dialog.
 New artifacts will always be added to the top of the list – except if you drag-and-drop them to a specific position within the list.